 A 2006 study in Dermatologic Therapy looked at the relationship between stress and acne by testing if stress-management could improve acne.
 In this study, the researchers used the techniques of biofeedback, relaxation, and cognitive imagery to reduce stress in patients.
 The authors stated, “Patients who underwent treatment experienced significant improvement in acne as compared with controls.
 Interestingly, patients experienced recurrence of [blackheads and whiteheads] when relaxation techniques were discontinued.
 Longer-term utilization of stress management techniques may lead to improved acne control.”2 This study suggests not only that stress affects acne but also that reducing stress may improve it.

-Stress-related Neurotransmitters and Hormones Liked to Increased Skin Oil Production and Inflammation
+Stress-related Neurotransmitters and Hormones Linked to Increased Skin Oil Production and Inflammation

 Exactly which chemicals the body releases in response to stress may end up increasing sebum (skin oil) production, and thus worsening acne, remains a subject of study.
 For example, some neurotransmitters, such as substance P, may increase sebum production.
 Hormones released in response to stress, such as androgens (male hormones that are present in both males and females), corticotropin-releasing hormone, and α-melanocyte-stimulating hormone may also increase sebum production, and in turn aggravate acne.4

 Neurotransmitters: Two studies have looked at the neutrotransmitter called substance P in acne sufferers.
 Both studies found evidence that people with acne tend to have more substance P near skin oil glands, which may lead to increased skin oil production, and potentially more acne.
 In other words, stress might cause an increase in substance P near skin oil glands, which may then lead to more skin oil and more acne.
 But the second study suggests that the process might work the other way around, too: maybe having acne causes stress, which may lead to an increase in substance P. In other words, although people with acne tend to have more substance P near skin oil glands, this does not necessarily mean that stress causes acne.4,5